NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-STU3/backup/guides/patient-facing-services-view-record/Home/FHIR-Assets/All-assets/Profiles/Profile--CareConnect-GPC-MedicationRequest-1/status.page.md

 <h5><ins>Guidance</ins></h5>

-The status of the authorisation within GP Connect will typically be one of:
+The status of the authorisation within GP Connect will be one of `active`, `completed` or `stopped`:

 - `active` - representing an active authorisation - used for active medications/medical devices
+- `completed` - representing an authorisation which has run its course
 - `stopped` - representing an authorisation which has been discontinued, cancelled or stopped
-- `completed` - representing an authorisation which has run its course

 For `MedicationRequest` instances where `intent` is set to `plan`: